Works within a road reserve

 - When all works, including loading and unloading of machinery such as backhoes, cranes or concrete trucks is carried out wholly within the boundaries of a private property.

 Make an application

-To apply for works within a road reserve, you need to submit :
+To apply for works within a road reserve, you need to:

 Inspecting your work

 For construction of a vehicle access crossing and drainage connections works, you'll need to book an inspection with Council.
-To organise an inspection, please call our customer service team.
+To organise an inspection, please call our Customer Relations team on 02 4993 4100.